Mission, Purpose, & Responsibilities

 IT Vision

-Establish, maintain, communicate, and continuously improve a campus-wide IT vision that supports the Texas A&M University mission, goals, and outcomes.
+Establish, maintain, communicate, and continuously improve a campus-wide IT vision that supports the Texas A&M mission, goals, and outcomes.

 IT Investment

-Establish, maintain, adjust, report, and continuously re-align an IT investment management program through an IT budget structure for total IT expenditures university-wide, with the primary focus on the CIO's IT organization(s).
+Establish, maintain, adjust, report, and continuously re-align an IT investment management program through an IT budget structure for total IT expenditures university-wide, with primary focus on the CIO’s IT organization(s).

 IT Policies

-Establish, maintain, communicate, and continuously improve IT policies, technical architectures, and technical standards that support strategic, University-wide IT priorities.
+Establish, maintain, communicate, and continuously improve IT policies, technical architectures, and technical standards that support strategic, university-wide IT priorities.

 IT Portfolio